roberto-ceraolo/causal-llm/README.md

-# Causal Inference for Career Decisions
+# Causal Inference for Natural Causal Questions

-This project implements a causal inference framework to analyze the impact of educational and career choices on long-term career prospects.
-It uses a combination of expert knowledge and data-driven approaches to generate and refine causal graphs, which can help individuals make informed decisions about their career paths.
+This project implements a tool-augmented AI agent that can answer natural causal questions.
+It uses a combination of causal inference techniques, LLM, and tools to answer questions.
+It can provide support in decision making, in scientific research, and in policy making.

 ## Features